TrianglyRU/OrbinautFramework/README.md

-# Orbinaut Framework
+# Please Note!
-An accurate classic Sonic framework, made for GameMaker Studio 2!
-NOTE: Please, do not use the latest master as it is somewhat a dev version.
-Use the latest release instead
+Do not use the latest master as it is somewhat a dev version.
+Use the latest release instead!

 # Features
 - Classic-accurate physics